PR8 – Ponta de São Lourenço hike – Best coastal trail in Madeira

 Our experience on Vereda de São Lourenço

-This hike takes place in the Natural Park of Madeira, presenting us with a landscape of volcanic origin with ravines of several tens of meters toward the sea, with an undulating path that oscillates up and down for not very long.
+This hike takes place in the Natural Park of Madeira.
+It presents us with a landscape of volcanic origin, with ravines several tens of meters toward the sea and an undulating path that oscillates up and down for not very long.

 how to hike Vereda of Ponta de São Lourenço